JanneRautakorpi/Autoclicker/README.md

 # Autoclicker
 Very basic autoclicker script.
-Intention was to gain experience points in Thieving skill in Runescape.
+Goal was to automate gaining experience in Runescape and learn PyAutoGUI.
-I also wanted to learn principles of PyAutoGUI.